googlefonts/variable-components-spec/variable-components-spec.md

 - Make it easy for existing implementations to adapt
 - Store the Variable Component data in a compact form, to maximize space saving

 The first thing we need to pin down is how to do “local design spaces”.
 How does a glyph define its own designspace, to be used by composites?

 Here are some of the insights that led to the current design, in order:

 1. The composite is in full control of the design space location of the component
 1. The global design space location can affect the composite glyph, but it does not need to affect the design space location of the base glyph directly.
 1. A “base glyph” is just a regular ‘glyf’-based glyph, using ‘gvar’ for variations, but it needs to be able to use axes that are not user-controllable.
 1. We can use ‘fvar’ axes, but we need to be able to flag an axis as “This axis is for variable component use only, do not expose it to the user, ever, at all”.
 This is one step further than the existing “hidden” axis flag.
 1. The total number of axes that can be used by a font (as specified in the ‘fvar’ table) does not have an unreasonable limit (65536) per se, but it is not without cost: in some places – for example in ‘gvar’ variation tuples or VarStore regions – there is a value specified for every single axis in the font, even if that axis does not participate in a certain variation.
 This is especially relevant for ‘gvar’, as there can be many tuple variations (many glyphs × many variations per glyph), so adding even a single axis to a font can have a significant impact on the file size.
 So: let’s not use more axes than strictly necessary.
 1. A Variable Component axis is not exposed to the user, and there is no need for “user coordinates”: the composite will only ever use “normalized coordinates” to specify a design space location.
 1. A Variable Component axis is internally always referenced by its axis index.
 The “axis tag” is completely irrelevant.
 (Axis tags are only used for user interaction, and are not referenced anywhere in the font outside of the ‘fvar’ table.)
 1. The previous points lead to the conclusion that a single axis can be (re)used for different purposes by different base glyphs.
 The axis identity is no longer attached to a function that is meaningful for the end user, or any specific meaning at all.
 For example, base glyph X may use axis #2 to implement “stretching”, but base glyph Y may use the same axis #2 to implement “bending”.
 The meaning of an axis is completely local to the base glyph.
 Each component specifies the local design space location for its base glyph.
 1. Concluding, the local design space for a base glyph does not need any more information than what we already have: it is completely defined by its variations’ locations in the ‘gvar’ table.

 To make Variable Components work, the only big thing that is missing from OpenType 1.8 is the capability to store some additional information for each component of composite glyphs.
 The core of this proposal is to add a single new table, called ‘VarC’, that will provide a space for all new information.

 A Variable Component reference needs the following information:

 - The base glyph ID.
 This specifies which glyph we are referencing.
 - A transformation (offset, scale, rotation, etc.)
 - A design space location
-- Variations for the transformation and the design space location, so the composite itself can become a variable glyph (whether as a “normal” glyph, or referenced as a Variable Component by another glyph)
+- Variations for the transformation and the design space location, so the
+- composite itself can become a variable glyph (whether as a “normal” glyph, or
+- referenced as a Variable Component by another glyph)

 We use the composites/components mechanism from the ‘glyf’ table, so some of these values are already taken care of: the base glyph ID and the offset.

 Components in the ‘glyf’ table can optionally specify a scale value, or x/y scale values, or a 2×2 transformation matrix, but we chose not to use these for several reasons:

 - Scale factors (and matrix values) are Fixed2Dot14, meaning they are limited to the range -2.0..+2.0, which is a problem for some use cases.
-- ‘gvar’ only supports interpolation of the component offset values, not of the scale values or the matrix.
+- ‘gvar’ only supports interpolation of the component offset values, not of the
+- ‘scale values or the matrix.
-- To interpolate 2×2 transformation matrices in a useful way is non-obvious and non-trivial, even when decomposing into scale, rotations and skew values.
+- To interpolate 2×2 transformation matrices in a useful way is non-obvious and
+- non-trivial, even when decomposing into scale, rotations and skew values.

 Summarizing:

-- For the base glyph ID, the component offset and its variations, we rely on ‘glyf’ + ‘gvar’
+- For the base glyph ID, the component offset and its variations, we rely on ‘glyf’ + ‘gvar’ Additional transformation values (scale, rotation, etc.) and
-- Additional transformation values (scale, rotation, etc.) and its variations will be stored in ‘VarC’
+- its variations will be stored in ‘VarC’
 - The component design space location and its variations will also be stored in ‘VarC’

 Base glyphs are totally ordinary ‘glyf’ + ‘gvar’ glyphs, but can also be composites themselves, using Variable Components.

 ## Format overview